-- 4. If using a 3 gas model, guide an eight-conductor, shielded cable, or eight wires in conduit through the top conduit hub of the junction box.
-If using a 2 gas model, guide a six-conductor, shielded cable, or six wires in conduit through the top conduit hub of the junction box.
+- 4. Guide a ten-conductor, shielded cable, or ten wires in conduit through the top conduit hub of the junction box.
 Use appropriate conduit fittings and construction technique for the environmental rating and hazardous location classification of the junction box.
-The junction box is rated NEMA 4X and classified explosion proof for Class I, Groups B, C, and D. - 5.
-Connect the wires to the multi-point detector using the terminal block in the junction box.
+The junction box is rated NEMA 4X and classified explosion proof for Class I, Groups B. C. and D. - 5.
+Connect the wires to the multi-point detector using the terminal blocks in the top junction box.